- Level - Beginner 30%

 You will now go through the next three screens.
 When the writing process is finished, you can close the imager.
 Then remove the micro SD card.

-Step 2: Set up the Raspberry Pi
+Step 2: De Raspberry Pi Set up

 Now that you have Raspbian Lite installed on your micro SD card, it is time to make some adjustments to the settings.
 Be the first to insert the micro SD card back into the computer.
 This process consists of a step that you only need to perform if you do not have an Ethernet connection.
 The second step is necessary for both an Ethernet connection and a wireless connection.